 If you've recently been diagnosed with colon cancer or rectal cancer (collectively known as colorectal cancer), you're probably full of questions starting with, "Now what?"
 Our goal is to address some of those questions head-on and provide guidance to help you determine your next course of action, so you can be fully prepared for your first oncology appointment.

 We hope this guide will make your path to colorectal cancer treatment a bit smoother.

 To help make decisions about your colorectal cancer treatment, it’s helpful to consult with a medical oncologist first.
-As a cancer specialist, they will be up-to-date on the best way to manage your cancer depending on the location of the colon or rectal cancer, size of the tumor and if it’s spread to other areas of the body (also referred to as staging).
+As a cancer specialist, they will be up-to-date on the best way to manage your cancer depending on the location of the colon or rectal cancer, the size of the tumor, and if it’s spread to other areas of the body (also referred to as staging).
 They are often the lead physician over your cancer treatment process.
-Many times new patients seek a colorectal surgeon first which is not always the best first step in treating cancer.
+Many times new patients seek a colorectal surgeon first, which is not always the best first step in treating cancer.

-At Compass Oncology our team of oncologists and cancer care specialists is ready to help you every step of the way.
-We’re here to answer questions and connect you with the resources you need.
+We know this is a difficult time, at Compass Oncology our team of oncologists and cancer care specialists is ready to help you every step of the way.
+We’re here to answer questions and connect you with your needed resources.
 There are plenty of people that can help you with your cancer treatment journey.